 - Allow extra time for overruns.
 The longer the project, the more contingency time will be needed.

 - Decide whether your deadlines are fixed or flexible.

 - Do not allow paid work to take longer than it should.
 If ten minutes is all a job is worth, make sure it is done in ten minutes.

 Schedule your work to suit your state of mind at different times of the day or week

-- For example, if you are at your most outgoing in the late morning, schedule your customer calls at that time.
+- For example, if you are at your most outgoing in the morning, schedule your customer calls at that time.

 3. Setting up routines and systems

 - Consider investing in project management software that will help you and your team manage tasks and track the progress of a project.
 Some of the most popular apps include Trello, Basecamp, Hubstaff, Microsoft 365, Monday.com.
 ClickUp, Easynote, Asana, Zoho Projects and Wrike.